rlshepherd/heisenberg/README.md

 * Old articles (between 5 and 30 days old): Daily at midnight

 This reflects my view of a good balance between up-to-date information and managing resources.
-This might not be the right balance for you or your website: use Heisenberg to find out!
+This might not be the right balance for you or your website.
+I suggest running heisenberg for a bit to learn about hte "social halflife" of your content, and then tweaking the collection intervals accordingly.

 ### Can I change the collection intervals?